 Ghost would have to pay Tasha a whopping $74,500,000.
 Whew!
-Except the marriage contract states otherwise.
+Except for the marriage contract states otherwise.

-I hope that gives a little insight on what will happen if a Big rich town was set in Ontario Canada.
+I hope that gives a little insight into what would happen if a Big rich town was set in Ontario, Canada.
 Anyways, RIP Proctor.
 The legal profession misses you.